 II.
-COMPLETE TEACHING REQUIREMENT
+TEACHING REQUIREMENT

-A minimum of three quarters of service as a Teaching Assistant regardless of whether financial support comes from Fellowship or Research Assistantships, etc. All students will participate in the Graduate DivisionTeaching Assistant Development Program (TADP).
+A minimum of three quarters of service as a Teaching Assistant is required, regardless of whether financial support comes from Fellowship or Research Assistantships, etc. All students will participate in the Graduate Division Teaching Assistant Development Program (TADP).

 All new UCR Teaching Assistants must attend the mandatory new TA orientation.
-If you miss it you can make it up.
 Failure to attend the orientation will make you ineligible to serve as a TA at UCR.
 See the TADP website for schedules and contact information.